illdynamics/qonqrete/TERMINOLOGY.md

 - **Qrane**: The host‑layer orchestrator (`qrane/qrane.py`) that runs outside the sandbox.
 - **worQer**: An AI agent that performs a specific role (`instruQtor`, `construQtor`, `inspeQtor`).
 - **Qrew**: The collection of agents that work together inside the `Qage`.
+- **qompressor**: A specialized agent that "skeletonizes" the codebase to create a low-token, high-context representation.
+- **qontextor**: A specialized agent that uses AI to analyze the "skeletonized" code and generate a machine-readable symbol map of the codebase.
+- **calqulator**: A specialized agent that provides a token and cost estimate for an upcoming cycle.

 ### Environment & Structure
 - **Qage**: The secure Docker container or Microsandbox that contains the `Qrew`.